 Taxis and other public transportation are relatively safe in Puerto Escondido.
-It’s always important to mind the basic rules of traveling – be aware and don’t drink too much.
+To stay safe in Puerto Escondido, it’s always important to mind the basic rules of traveling – be aware and don’t drink too much.
 If you are out late, it is best to be with at least one other person you can trust.

 Can I use a credit card at Puerto Escondido?

 Very few places will accept credit cards in Puerto Escondido.
 For most transactions, it is best to have cash (pesos).
 Businesses that do accept credit cards in Puerto Escondido are larger, the Chedraui grocery store for instance.
 High-end restaurants and hotels may accept credit cards as well.